Preet-Patel-152/Bank_Management_System/README.md

 - **Financial Integrity:** Logic-driven transaction handling that prevents overdrafts, negative deposits, and unauthorized self-transfers.
 - **Automated Audit Trail:** A built-in transaction history system that records every financial movement and security update (password changes) per account.
 - **Object-Oriented Architecture:** Modular design with a dedicated `bank` class to handle state management and business logic independently from the user interface.
+- **Data Persistence:** Integration with JSON to allow permanent storage of user accounts.

 ## Technical Overview